liefery-it-legacy/blog/_posts/2018-01-09-the-mysterious-query.md

 A quick debugging showed that it took so long because a misbehaving client was submitting locations at a way too frequent rate.
-At the time that courier had around 2.3 Million locations in the database.
+At the time that courier had around 2.5 Million locations in the database.
 Quite some, but nothing that should cause the database to take that long.

-This is probably also a good time to mention that we are running PostgreSQL.
+This is probably also a good time to mention that we are running _PostgreSQL 9.6_ along with _ecto 2.1.6_ and _postgrex 0.13.3_.
-At the time I think it was 9.5, results shown here are with Postgres 9.6 though.

-## Attempt#1
+## First Attempt

 Ok let's make this faster.
 I got this.
 I know this.
 Let's write a benchmark!
 We'll use [benchee](https://github.com/PragTob/benchee):